juliareboucasleite/juliareboucasleite/README.md

 #

-<p style="text-align: justify;"> Atualmente, estou cursando Programação de Sistemas de Informação na Escola Secundária Avelar Brotero no 11º ano.
-Além disso, dedico-me ao estudo de projetos em C#, o que me permite aplicar na prática os conhecimentos adquiridos.
+<p style="text-align: justify;"> I am currently studying Information Systems Programming at Escola Secundária Avelar Brotero in the 11th year.
+Furthermore, I dedicate myself to studying projects in C#, which allows me to apply the knowledge acquired in practice.
-<p style="text-align: justify;"> Sou uma pessoa constantemente em busca de novos desafios na área de programação.
-Tenho uma paixão inata por aprender e por transformar esse aprendizado em soluções inovadoras que possam fazer a diferença.</p>&nbsp;
+<p style="text-align: justify;"> I am a person constantly looking for new challenges in the programming area.
+I have an innate passion for learning and for transforming this learning into innovative solutions that can make a difference.</p>&nbsp;